Electrical and Computer Engineering

 Electrical and computer engineers were primarily responsible for the recent revolutions in the music, telecommunications and medical device industries.
 They remain at the forefront of cutting edge developments and innovations in nanotechnology, robotics, and other technologies.
 Electrical engineers also have wide ranging employment opportunities in other fields including electronics, microelectronics, communications and signal processing, power systems, electrophysics, computer architecture, circuits, and control systems.
 Specific jobs include developing fiber optic technology, lasers for biomedical applications, software for robots, electronic weapons systems, advanced wireless networks, and neuron-like sensors for various applications.

-The Electrical and Computer Engineering Honors Program (www.ece.umd.edu/undergrad/honors) is intended to provide a more challenging and rewarding undergraduate experience for students pursuing the baccalaureate in Electrical or Computer Engineering.
-Please visit the ECE Honors website for program course requirements.
-Students completing all program requirements with a "B" average (3.0 on a 4.0 scale) and a cumulative GPA of 3.0 for all undergraduate work will have their participation noted on their B.S. diploma.
-Students with the necessary academic qualifications are invited to apply to the program, typically after the completion of their sophomore year.
+The Electrical and Computer Engineering Honors Program is intended to provide a more challenging and rewarding undergraduate experience for students pursuing the baccalaureate in Electrical or Computer Engineering.
+The program requirements have recently changed, so please visit the ECE Honors website for program course requirements.
+Students completing all program requirements with a "B" average (3.0 on a 4.0 scale) and a cumulative GPA of 3.5 for all undergraduate work will have their participation noted on their B.S. diploma.
+Students may opt into the program at any time, and will work with the ECE undergraduate office to ensure they have completed the appropriate requirements.

 The ECE Department has an active student chapter of the Institute of Electrical and Electronics Engineers (IEEE).
-Information and instructions for joining can be found on their website (http://umd.orgsync.com/org/ieee/home).
+Information and instructions for joining can be found on their website: terplink.umd.edu/organization/ieee-umd.
 Equally active is the Gamma Xi chapter of Eta Kappa Nu honor society which is dedicated to recognizing excellence in electrical and computer engineering.
-Information on eligibility can be obtained by visiting their website (http://ece.umd.edu/hkn/).
+Information on eligibility can be obtained by visiting their website: ece.umd.edu/hkn.